WebexCC-SA/LAB-2857/docs/08-connectflow-03-ic.md

     - Open a Terminal session.
     - Paste the content of the clipboard and and press enter

+    You can also use Postman, Bruno, or HTTPie to create this webhook.
+You just need to copy the CURL request above 👆, and import it.

     You should get a response similar to  this:

     ```js